microph1/microphi/packages/list/README.md

 > Simple and fast list-like class

-It combines internally a map and an array of ids.
+It combines internally a javascrript map and an array of ids.
 The combination give this class the flexibility of an array and the ability to access directly to an element from its id.

 ## Install
 With your preferred package manager install